-It is recommended the Council approve an extension of two years for the completion of the development until 10 November 2021.
-Considering the significant elapse time to complete the development, it is recommended that the applicant be advised it is unlikely a further extension of time will be granted.
+It is recommended the Council approve an extension of two years for the completion of the development.
+Considering the elapse time since the issue of the permit, it is recommended that the applicant be advised it is unlikely a further extension of time will be granted.